GeekyShiva/Self-Driving-Car/SRS.md

 | Store | This is the persistence layer of whole system. |
 | Classifier| An algorithm that implements classification, especially in a concrete implementation. |
 | Tags | A label attached to track which gives extra information about it. |

+# 2 Overall Description

+## 2.1 Product Perspective

+This system consists of following components:

+* RC Car, it is analogous to real world car and tries to mimic it
+* Machine Learning Model, it makes decisions as to how the car should move
+* Arduino and Raspberry Pi, they control the car’s underlying hardware
+* PiCam, it collects visual data
+* Ultrasonic Sensor (HC - SR04), it collects distance data

+**RC Car** acts as an analog to the real world car with basic motion capabilities.
+It is battery operated.

+The **Machine Learning Model** guides the car in the environment based on the data set on which it is trained.
+The model uses neural networks as the underlying learning framework.

+**Arduino Uno** controls the actual car’s hardware.
+It runs the car’s motors, and collects distance from the HC-SR04 ultrasonic sensor.
+This data is then sent to the Raspberry Pi for processing.

+**Raspberry Pi** act as interfaces between the Arduino and GCP.
+While Arduino controls the motion of the car itself, Raspberry Pi processes visual data collected using PiCam, transferring it to GCP server for classification.

+## 2.2 Product Functions

+* Autonomous motion
+* Obstacle avoidance
+* Follows traffic signals
+* Follows traffic signs

+## 2.3 User Classes and Characteristics

+1. **Working Professionals:** They shall be able to better utilize their time, leading to increased productivity.
+2. **Elderly and Differently Abled:** Elderly or differently abled users will benefit as it would eliminate their dependence on a hired driver, greatly simplify their mobility.
+3. **Others:** No reliance on drivers, reduced commute costs and times shall benefit the population in general.